Main information source:

 Postcard published by the Omaha News Company, with excellent print quality similar to Rotograph cards.

-Ethereal, yet firmly rooted, this Carnegie Library was designed by John P. Eisentraut and built in 1907.
-Still in use.
+Ethereal, yet firmly rooted, this Carnegie Library was designed by John P. Eisentraut of Eisentraut, Colby and Pottenger Architects, and built in 1907.
+Replaced in 2012.

 Having a wonderful time out here.
 Every day is perfect, only a little too warm a 103 in the shade.